 Can you use a memory foam mattress on a daybed?

 A memory foam mattress needs a stable foundation to prevent sagging.
-Daybeds with wooden or metal slats spaced no more than three inches apart are safe for a memory foam mattress.
+Daybeds with wooden or metal slats spaced no more than 2.75 inches apart are safe for a memory foam mattress.